 5. Accepting Payments

 If you’re going to be selling on your own e-commerce platform, then you’ll need to set up a payment processor.
-One of the easiest ways to accept credit cards online is to apply for a business PayPal account.
-The rates that PayPal charge are reasonable and it's very easy to use.
-If you're going to be selling your wares at fairs or craft shows, you'll want to be able to accept payments on the go — check out this post for ideas and examples.
+One of the easiest ways to accept credit cards online is by opening up a PayPal business account.
+The rates that PayPal charge are reasonable and it’s very easy to use.
+If you’re going to be selling your wares at fairs or craft shows, you’ll need to be able to accept mobile payments on the go — this post here covers some different options.

 There are many different ways you can set up your online store, and each has its own pros and cons.
 You can create an e-commerce store with Yahoo or Shopify, you could set up a WordPress Blog and use an e-commerce plugin, or you can choose to use a third-party selling site like Etsy or Zibbet.
-Building a website is of particular importance for home-based businesses, where your site may be the only impression you ever get to make with your customers.
-To reach a greater audience, you may consider having a website and an Etsy store.
-Explore all of your options and determine what works best for you.
+Building a website is of particular importance for home-based businesses, because your website may be the only impression you ever get to make with your customers.
+To reach a greater audience, you may consider having a blog and an Etsy store.
+Explore all of your options and determine which option works best for your craft business.

 7. Business Email & Phone

-You will want to designate a separate email account and phone line for your business activities.
-If you create a website, you will be able to get an email address that reflects your business name, and it tends to look more professional than using a free Gmail account.
+You will want to designate a separate email account for your business activities.
+If you create a website, you will be able to get an email address that reflects your business name, which looks more professional than using a free Gmail account.
 Most online business owners don’t need a separate phone line, but depending on how big your business is and how you run it — you may decide it’s best to have one.
 The article below can help you decide if you should invest in or not.

 8. Take Photos